-[Self-Test] The ADHD Test for Women and Girls
+[Self-Test] ADHD Symptoms in Women and Girls

-Attention deficit disorder is not gender biased.
+Attention deficit disorder (ADHD or ADD) is not gender biased.
 ADHD symptoms exist almost as often in girls as they do in boys, and the majority of kids with ADHD never outgrow it.
 What’s more, scientific research strongly suggests that ADHD is hereditary.
 Which means that, if you are the mother of a child with attention and impulsivity problems, you may have ADHD, too.

 This comes as a surprise to many women who assume that ADHD is a diagnosis for hyper little boys.
 Indeed, it is not.
 According to the 5th edition of The Diagnostic and Statistical Manual of Mental Disorders, ADHD symptoms may fall into three categories: predominantly hyperactive, predominantly inattentive, and combined type.
 Inattentive ADHD symptoms are still often misunderstood and misdiagnosed by medical professionals who mistake them for stress, anxiety, or another related condition.
 Inattentive ADHD is also more common in girls and women than it is in boys and men.